Overview of SQL Server on Azure Virtual Machines (Linux)

 |SQL Server 2017||Ubuntu 16.04 LTS||Enterprise, Standard, Web, Express, Developer|

-To see the available Windows SQL Server virtual machine images, see Overview of SQL Server on Azure Virtual Machines (Windows).
+To see the available SQL Server virtual machine images for Windows, see Overview of SQL Server on Azure Virtual Machines (Windows).

 Related products and services